Everything You Need to Know About California Corporations:

 How to Incorporate in California

 To start a corporation in California, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the California Secretary of State.
 You can file this document online, by mail, or in person.
-The articles cost a minimum of $100 to file.
+The articles currently cost $0 to file (this state fee slash will last until June 30, 2023!).
 Once filed with the state, this document formally creates your California corporation.

 Per CA Corp Code § 1502, every California corporation must appoint a registered agent (also called an “agent for service of process”).
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the California SOS business entity database and search until you find the perfect name for your corporation.